Winter walks & cute cafés

 Impress your family and friends with your archaeological know how on this five mile walk in the Brecks area.
 Along the way you’ll pass through the campsite at Thorpe Woodlands which was the site of a mediaeval settlement until the early eighteenth century.
 At West Harling Heath you can see a Bronze Age burial ground (or Tumuli if you want to use the correct terminology … maybe a step too far – don’t blow your cover!)

-You now deserve to feed that almighty brain of yours with a stop-off at Peppers Tea Room – a chocolatebox type place, the building dates back to the 17th Century and they serve great homemade cakes and savoury food treats.
+You now deserve to feed that almighty brain of yours with a stop-off at Peppers Tea Room – a 17th Century chocolate box cafe serving great homemade cakes and savoury food treats.

 5. East Wretham Circular Walk, Thetford Forest & Lime Kiln Kitchen